Universal limit linear series and descent of moduli spaces

 Finally, although not every $\md'$ for $\pi'$ arises by pullback from an $\md$ -- because a $Z \in Z(\pi)$ may break into multiple connected components after base change -- we can check equality of the subfunctors after Zariski localization.
 If we restrict to almost local open subsets of $B'$ (as described in the proof of Proposition \ref{prop:consistent-local}), then the maps $Z(\pi') \to Z(\pi)$ and $Y(\pi')\to Y(\pi)$ become injective, so the induced map on multidegrees is surjective, and we obtain the desired equality of functors. \end{proof}

-\begin{remark} Note that nearly all the hypotheses of a smoothing family are automatically preserved under base change (to a suitable base): the only one which is not necessarily preserved is the regularity hypothesis on $X$, and of course this is still preserved if the base change is etale, or if $B'$ is a point.
+\begin{remark} Note that nearly all the hypotheses of a smoothing family are automatically preserved under base change (to a suitable base): the only one which is not necessarily preserved is the regularity hypothesis on $X$, and of course this is still preserved if the base change is \'etale, or if $B'$ is a point.
 The only other condition which is not obviously preserved under base change is condition (VIII).
 Although scheme-theoretic image is not in general preserved under base change, in our situation Proposition \ref{prop:comps-nodes} says that the map to $B$ from each connected component of the non-smooth locus of $\pi$ is a closed immersion, so the condition that the image is principal is indeed preserved under base change.
 On the other hand, if we have $Z \in Z(\pi)$ such that $\pi(Z)\neq B$, but the image of $B'$ is contained in $\pi(Z)$, then we observe that the first case of condition (VIII) for $Z$ implies that $\sO_X(Y_Z) \otimes \sO_X(Y_Z^c) \cong \sO_X$, which implies in turn that the second case of condition (VIII) is satisfied for $Z'$.

 Additionally, it is clear from the definition that the consistent condition is satisfied under base change of a smoothing family.
 In particular, the corollary implicitly includes the statement that in fibers corresponding to smooth curves we recover the usual functor of linear series.